semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 }
 {% endhighlight %}

-You can notice here that **the version of the document has been incremented !** That's because the segment thing.
-Remember : segments are **not updated**, so that the document is not really removed from it, unless a **segment merge** is processed ; instead, a new version is created.
+You can notice here that **the version of the document has been incremented !**.
+That's because of the segments.
+Remember : segments are **not updated**, so that the document is not actually removed, unless a **segment merge** is processed; instead, a new version is created.

 #### Full Example : Delete Jon Snow